Dancing with the Stars Myanmar

 Dancing with the Stars Myanmar is a Burmese dance competition television series that premiered on October 27, 2019, on MRTV-4.
-It was based on the format of the British TV series Strictly Come Dancing.
-The show is hosted by Kaung Htet Zaw, alongside La Won Htet.
+It was based on the format of the British TV series Strictly Come Dancing and is part of the Dancing with the Stars franchise.
+The show is hosted by Kaung Htet Zaw, alongside La Wonn Htet.

-The format of the show consists of a celebrity paired with a professional dancer.
+The format of the show consists of a competing celebrity paired with a professional dancer.
 Each couple performs predetermined dances and competes against the others for judges' points and audience votes.
 The couple receiving the lowest combined total of judges' points and audience votes is eliminated each week until only the champion dance pair remains.